Twice Baked Potato Casserole

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

 - Mashed potatoes – Make homemade or use store-bought mashed potatoes.
+This is a great way to use up leftover potatoes.

 - Bacon – Use regular or thick cut.
 Pre-cooked bacon is great for quick prep.

-How to Make Twice Baked Potato Casserole
+How To Make Twice Baked Potato Casserole

 - Preheat the oven to 350F and prep a 8×8 casserole dish with cooking spray.